 Security-first PDF redaction

 Your documents are processed locally in your browser.
 Nothing is uploaded by default.
-Only cryptographic hashes are stored server-side for tamper-evident verification.
+Server-side storage is limited to content-free metadata: cryptographic hashes for tamper-evident verification and, for optional saved sessions and team workflows, redaction coordinates and categories - never documents, text or filenames.

 Client-side processing